nutchanonj/nutchanonj.github.io/pages/11_digital_ic_design/one_bit_serial_adder/one_bit_serial_adder.md

 - D flip-flop.
 (Please note that each logic gate with a clock gating is composed of that logic gate and an additional transmission gate.)
     ![D flip-flop](D_flip_flop.png)

-The overall circuit when integrating all the modules together.
+The overall circuit is created when all the modules are integrated together.

 ![Overall diagram](overall_diagram.png)

 To restart the adder, the active-low reset signal <span style="color:#e09a67">(brown line)</span> is fed to the circuit.
 The D flip-flop will be reset asynchronously and force the C(in) <span style="color:#ff7070">(red line)</span> to be zero.
-The multiplexer also forces the output to be zero if the reset signal is still active to prevent the C(in) signal from taking the C(out) value when the calculation is not start yet, so when the calculation is started, the first C(in) fed to the C_out_circuit and S_out_circuit is zero as it should be.
+The multiplexer also forces the output to be zero if the reset signal is still active to prevent the C(in) signal from taking the C(out) value when the calculation is not start yet, so when the calculation is started, the first C(in) is fed to the C_out_circuit and S_out_circuit is zero as it should be.

 The critical path of a circuit is shown below.